THE MILK TRAY APPROACH

-“St Moritz is lovely,” one of the letters gushed.
-“Now, after a marvellous day of sports, we’re sitting in the lounge listening to the orchestra.
+“St Moritz is lovely,” another letter gushed.
+“Now, after a marvelous day of sports, we’re sitting in the lounge listening to the orchestra.
 John says I’m really making progress with my skiing, and has rewarded me with a gorgeous box of Black Magic!”.

 When the campaign had run its course, the Rowntree ads became bolder, hinting at something more daring, more sinful perhaps, in what became another classic erotic tagline: “Who knows the secret of the Black Magic box?”
 Indeed, who did know the secret?
 Was it the voodoo element alluded to in the name?
 Or was it in the enticing flavours, tested by extensive market research, to have the widest possible appeal?

 Fry’s, by now part of the Cadbury empire, promoted their pink and glistening Turkish Delight by hinting at something soft and feminine “full of Eastern promise”.
-Mars gave their Bounty ads a thick coating of innuendo, showing scantily-clad models disporting themselves on beautiful tropical beaches.; and pushed their Galaxy bar with the question, “Why have cotton when you can have silk?”
+Mars gave their Bounty ads a coating of innuendo by showing scantily-clad models disporting themselves on beautiful tropical beaches.
+They also pushed their Galaxy bar with the question, “Why have cotton when you can have silk?”
 Silk what?
-Silk lingerie of course.
+Given the context, silk lingerie of course.
 More recently, Hotel Chocolat were encouraging customers to “slip the blindfold over your lover’s eye”, before beginning “the seductive journey into chocolate together”.

-Adherents of the Milk Tray Approach claim the distinctive Toblerone shape was inspired not by the Matterhorn, but by an erotic display performed at the Folies Bergères, where Theodor Tobler, the inventor of the bar, was a frequent visitor before the First World War.
-Any doubts as to the veracity of the claim were dispelled a century later when, as if in distant acknowledgement of Theodor’s infatuation, lushly produced adverts for the bar came with the invitation to “lose yourself in the Toblerone triangle”.
+Adherents of the Milk Tray Approach claim the distinctive Toblerone shape was inspired not by the Matterhorn, as is commonly thought, but by an erotic display performed at the Folies Bergères where Theodor Tobler, the inventor of the bar, was a frequent visitor before the First World War.
+Any doubts as to the veracity of the claim can be dispelled by the lushly produced adverts, created a century later, that invited us to “lose yourself in the Toblerone triangle”.

-The trend for web-based promotions has expanded the Milk Tray Approach further.
-Typical of these was the site for Mars’s Galaxy.
-The one which gave us Love at First Bite, an erotically charged invitation to “give in to temptation”, to sit back and slowly unwrap the bar while admiring its “sensuous new curves”, before closing the eyes to “let the smooth creaminess” unfold in the mouth.
-Galaxy, we were assured, was the “big WOW” we’d all been waiting for, the one that would make us “faint with excitement”.
+The trend for web-based promotions expanded the Milk Tray Approach further.
+Typical of these was the site for Mars’s Galaxy, especially the one that gave us Love at First Bite.
+This was an erotically charged invitation to “give in to temptation”, to sit back and slowly unwrap the bar while admiring its “sensuous new curves”, before closing the eyes to “let the smooth creaminess” unfold in the mouth.
+Galaxy, we were assured, was “the big WOW” we’d all been waiting for, the one that would make us “faint with excitement”.

 Even master chocolatier Robert Linxe, the founder of La Maison du Chocolat who pioneered the elevation of chocolates to the status haute cuisine, incorporates Milk Tray elements in his pralinés and ganaches.
 The neat, clean lines of his chocolates, and the solid, dark brown boxes they come in, may have a sober, minimalistic aesthetic, but many of his ganaches (Bohème Figaro, Traviata, Faust, Rigoletto, etc.) are inspired by operatic themes, and therefore wholly consistent with Milk Tray interpretations.

-What is it about chocolates that they should lend themselves so readily to seductive interpretations?
-Some say it’s because chocolate melts at body temperature, and feels so pleasurable on the palate.
+What is it about chocolates that they should lend themselves so readily to seductive interpretation?
+Those at Mars would say it’s because chocolate melts at body temperature and feels so pleasurable on the palate.
 Others say it’s because chocolate appeals to all five senses.
-In truth, it’s a combination of both of these, plus the added symbolism.
+In truth, it’s a combination of both, plus the symbolism we give to it.
 Significantly, when pronouncing ‘chocolate’ the lips are pouted as if to kiss, and when eating chocolate the lips seem to curve round it like two lovers embracing.
-Those keen to push the symbolism further have even likened the eating of caramels and liqueurs to the sexual act itself.
+Those keen to push it further have even likened the eating of caramels and liqueurs to the sexual act itself.

-With taglines like “Women finally get what they want” (Thorntons), “How to keep her interest rate up” (Green & Black’s), “Hand finished by Belgians” (Sainsbury’s), and “Now with extra mmm and ahh” (Cadbury), the Milk Tray Approach has become the default mode for adverts conveying ideas of gratification.
+With taglines such as, “Women finally get what they want” (Thorntons), “How to keep her interest rate up” (Green & Black’s), “Hand finished by Belgians” (Sainsbury’s), and “Now with extra mmm and ahh” (Cadbury), the Milk Tray Approach has become the default mode for adverts conveying ideas of gratification.

-Applied by romantics of both sexes, the Milk Tray Approach is also the reason why at least 30% of men believe giving their partner a box of chocolates improves their chances of getting sex in return.
+Applied by romantics of both sexes, the Milk Tray Approach is the reason why at least 30% of men believe giving their partner a box of chocolates improves their chances of getting sex in return.
 In The Chocolate Box Revisited, social scientist Diane Barthel wrote that chocolate symbolises “the impending breakdown of sexual resistance”.
-And in Sweet Talk – The Secret History of Confectionery, Nicholas Whittaker notes that the bigger the box the bigger the expectation in return, then goes on to give the example of when London’s notorious Windmill Theatre closed down in 1964, shops in Soho sold out of their biggest boxes of chocolates, which were being bought as farewell gifts for the theatre’s dancing girls.
+And in Sweet Talk – The Secret History of Confectionery, Nicholas Whittaker notes that the bigger the box the bigger the expectation in return.
+He then gives the example of when London’s notorious Windmill Theatre closed down in 1964, shops in Soho sold out of their biggest boxes of chocolates, which were being bought as farewell gifts for the theatre’s dancing girls.

-More recently, with their luxurious gold ballotins and strong branding, Godiva have set their aim on the Holy Grail of chocolate boxes, the so-called “glorious gasp” or “ahhh experience”, that comes from opening a box and being completely bowled over by the experience.
+With their luxurious gold ballotins and strong branding, Godiva set their aim on the Holy Grail of chocolate boxes, the so-called “glorious gasp” or “ahhh experience” that comes from opening a box and being completely bowled over by the experience.
 In the words of Eugene Dunkin, a former CEO of the company, an experience “not too far from sex”.